HHS/TANF-app/docs/Technical-Documentation/tech-memos/parsing-log-per-file/parsing-log-per-file.md

 ## Summary
 This technical memorandum discusses the implementation of features to bring more visibility into system behavior during file parsing.
 This includes:
 * Generating a storing a file for logs generated during the parsing run.
-The log file should be stored in s3 associated to the submitted data file.
+The log file should be stored in s3, alongside the submitted datafile.

-This memo provides a suggested implementation, including describing some refactoring of the parsing process to bring some modularity to the new features.
+This memo discussed various proposed implementations and the benefits/drawbacks of each, then provides a suggested implementation taking these factors into consideration.

 ## Background
 TDP currently uses python's `logging` utility to capture debug messages sent by the application to the terminal.
 These logs are captured by Cloud.gov, Prometheus, and Sentry.